pursuit-curriculum/unit-full-stack-web-development/pern-crud/README.md

 |  4  |  Edit  | /bookmarks/:id/edit |    GET    | **R**ead |      Get a form to update a bookmark       |

 Which two are new, and which ones have we built with express?

+## Pre-reading code along

+There is no code along.
+However, you can clone down a fresh copy of the [colors react app](https://github.com/pursuit-curriculum-resources/pre-reading-connect-react-demo) and refactor it to work with a back-end that uses Postgres.
+One of the biggest changes is that you'll need to change from using the array position to ids.
+Why?